Code of Conduct and School Rules

 It is the responsibility of students who bring mobile phones to school to abide by the rules outlined by the school.
 The decision to provide a mobile phone to their child should be made by parents/guardians.
 It is the duty of the parents to understand the potential use and/or misuse of mobile phones.

-Mobile phones will be confiscated for 3 working days if students do not adhere to the rules.
+Mobile phones will be confiscated for up to 3 working days if students do not adhere to the rules.
+Confiscated phones will be switched off and kept in a safe at the General Office.

 In cases of emergency, the general office contact number remains a vital and appropriate point of contact.